naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 ```

-Merging of different optins
+Merging of different options
 _`the same option in the component and mixin`_
 by default the component option gets the higher.

 ## Composition Api
-The composition api is a feature in vue3 which gives us another way to write our components more speufically, the script block in  a component.
+The composition api is a feature in vue3 which gives us another way to write our components more specifically, the script block in  a component.

 **Why composition api?**
 1. Vue projects become hard to manage as they grew in size and complexity.
 2. Re-using logic across components become difficult.

->	The composition api allows us to encapusulate one piece of functionality so that you can use it in different components throught the appliacation.
+>	The composition api allows us to encapsulate one piece of functionality so that you can use it in different components through the application.